Pact Network

 API Providers (passive beneficiaries)

 Don't stake anything.
-Their insurance rate (the cost to insure calls to their API) becomes a public, market-derived quality score.
+Their refund rate (the cost to cover calls to their API) becomes a public, market-derived quality score.
 Lower rate = more reliable = more agent traffic.

 3. Protocol Mechanics